 Regardless of how it’s put together, it’s impossible to go wrong with a good red sauce.
 As renowned chef Jamie Oliver says, the sauce serves as a lovely base atop which you can tinker and experiment.
-Once you get the gist of the sauce taken care of, you can spend the rest of the week fine-tuning and playing with various riffs on a traditional spaghetti.
+Once you get the gist of the sauce taken care of, you can spend the rest of the week fine-tuning and playing with various riffs on the traditional spaghetti.
 And for the record, Oliver’s spaghetti sauce is arguably the best out there, for a couple of key reasons.

-One of the best things about spaghetti sauce is that once everything is in the pot and simmering, it pretty much makes it self.
+One of the best things about spaghetti sauce is that once everything is in the pot and simmering, it pretty much makes itself.
 You just get to sit back, beverage in hand, and let the flavors mesh.
 While you are preparing, though, do as the Italians do: Use quality olive oil throughout and find a good sauce-to-pasta ratio.
-The Olive Garden has taught us to heap massive globs atop our pasta but we’re not making stew or tomato soup, we’re making spaghetti.
+The Olive Garden has taught us to heap massive globs atop our pasta, but we’re not making a stew or tomato soup, we’re making spaghetti.
 Show some restraint and start small.
 You can always add more as you mix the pasta and sauce together (it’s harder to do the opposite).

 There are a couple of other easy things you can do to improve your spaghetti game.
 Try getting whole parmesan (or pecorino, grana padano, etc.) instead of the shredded version.
 If tomatoes are in season or you have access to nice vine-ripened ones, go that route.
 Otherwise, opt for a quality can of diced tomatoes like Cento.

 Remember that spaghetti sauce will keep for a while in the fridge, so feel free to double or triple up on the following recipe to have some pre-made for next time.
+Here’s the best spaghetti sauce recipe, by way of our guy Jamie Oliver.

 - 1 bunch of fresh basil